ebzzry/ebzzry.github.io/src/emacs-mail.md

 when the feature you want is not present with the mainstream options.

-Emacs provides a plethora (Gnus, Wanderlust, VM, etc.) of ways of sending and receiving mail. in this post, you're going to talk about [getmail](http://pyropus.ca/software/getmail/), [mu](http://www.djcbsoftware.nl/code/mu/), and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e.html), and how to set them up quickly.
-In this tutorial you'll assume that you're going to get your messages from [Gmail](http://gmail.com) via its IMAP interface.
+Emacs provides a plethora (Gnus, Wanderlust, VM, etc.) of ways of sending and receiving mail. in this post, you’re going to talk about [getmail](http://pyropus.ca/software/getmail/), [mu](http://www.djcbsoftware.nl/code/mu/), and [mu4e](http://www.djcbsoftware.nl/code/mu/mu4e.html), and how to set them up quickly.
+In this tutorial you’ll assume that you’re going to get your messages from [Gmail](http://gmail.com) via its IMAP interface.

-## Fetching Messages
+## Fetching messages

 You first need to have a way to download your mails, off your mail server.
 A easy-to-use application that will do that for you is